munificent/craftinginterpreters/book/scanning.md

 could implement it ourselves, but really, unless you're trying to cram for an upcoming programming interview, it's not worth your time.

-The remaining literals are Booleans and `null`, but we handle those as keywords, which gets us to...
+The remaining literals are Booleans and `nil`, but we handle those as keywords, which gets us to...

 ## Reserved Words and Identifiers